KingaSzmyd/MSP2-EUQuiz/README.md

 #### The quiz page
 * The quiz page contains the quiz form with the questions, that encourages user imediately to take part with the game.
 #### The map page
-* The map page contains responsive Google map with pointers of european capitals.
-That helps users to find the looking city in the easy way.
+* The map page contains responsive Google Map with pointers of the european capitals and info windows with information about them.
+That helps users to find the cities in the easy way and prepare for the quiz.
 #### The contact page
 * The contact page gives the information about the organisation address and contains contact form, that allows to send the direct email and easly contact with the organisation.
 #### The footer section